What is the Writer’s Center?

 Each year the Writer’s Center works with more than half the U-High student body.
 Many of these students come in for help on a regular basis.

 The Writer’s Center staff does not write students’ papers.
 Instead, we help students become more aware of their writing strengths and weaknesses so they can improve not only particular assignments but also their overall writing skills.

 How do I schedule an appointment?

-The Writer’s Center is open during school hours, with additional before- and after-school hours.
+The Writer’s Center is open during school hours, with additional before- and after-school hours, as well as evening hours, via Zoom.
 Students are limited to two visits per week.
-Students may book one appointment online per week in advance.
-Students can make a second appointment within that same week by signing up outside the Writer’s Center the day of the appointment, subject to same-day availability.
+Students may book up to two appointments per week.
+Students can sign up on the Writer's Center Calendly page, or on the iPad outside the Writer’s Center (Judd 307).
 We also welcome walk-ins.